 That’s not the G Suite workplace.
 In fact, it’s quite the opposite.

 Born in and built for the cloud, G Suite delivers effortless real-time collaboration.
 This means multiple people can access, edit and comment on a Google Doc at the same time, no matter where they are working.
 They simply log into their Google account, open the doc and get to work.
 All changes are saved securely to the cloud, but can also easily be rolled back if necessary.
+G Suite delivers a true cloud-first workplace.

 Change Management in the Cloud